AlgoMystique/E-commerce-Website/README.md

 ![ethereal](screenshot/1.png)

+## Technologies Used

+-**Frontend:** React.js

+-**Backend:** Node.js, Express.js

+-**Database:** MongoDB with Mongoose ODM

+-**Authentication:** JWT (JSON Web Tokens)

+-**Deployment:** Render for full-stack deployment

+-**Version Control:** GitHub for source code management

+-**CI/CD:** itHub Actions for automated workflows

 ## Project Overview

 This interactive and responsive e-commerce platform provides users with a seamless shopping experience.
 It offers authentication, a dynamic product catalog, a shopping cart, and a seemless payment and checkout process by stripe.
 All powered by a MongoDB backend.
 The website is fully deployed and functional, supporting various user operations like browsing, adding products to the cart, and managing user authentication securely with JWT.

 ## Key Features

-Interactive UI: Engaging and user-friendly interface that allows users to browse products, add them to the cart, and manage their profile.
+-**Interactive UI:** Engaging and user-friendly interface that allows users to browse products, add them to the cart, and manage their profile.

-User Authentication: Users can register and log in with secure JWT authentication to personalize their shopping experience.
+-**User Authentication:** Users can register and log in with secure JWT authentication to personalize their shopping experience.

-Product Management: View and filter products whilst fetching real-time data from the MongoDB database.
+-**Product Management:** View and filter products whilst fetching real-time data from the MongoDB database.

-Shopping Cart: Users can add and remove products to/from their cart with instant updates.
+-**Shopping Cart:** Users can add and remove products to/from their cart with instant updates.

-Responsive Design: Optimized for various screen sizes using Tailwind CSS, offering a mobile-first, responsive layout.
+-**Responsive Design:** Optimized for various screen sizes using Tailwind CSS, offering a mobile-first, responsive layout.

-Image Hosting with Cloudinary: Product images are uploaded and served via Cloudinary, providing fast and responsive image delivery.
+-**Image Hosting with Cloudinary:** Product images are uploaded and served via Cloudinary, providing fast and responsive image delivery.

-Deployment: Hosted on Render, ensuring high availability and scalability for all users.
+-**Deployment:** Hosted on Render, ensuring high availability and scalability for all users.

-## Technologies Used

-Frontend: React.js

-Backend: Node.js, Express.js

-Database: MongoDB with Mongoose ODM

-Authentication: JWT (JSON Web Tokens)

-Deployment: Render for full-stack deployment

-Version Control: GitHub for source code management

-CI/CD: GitHub Actions for automated workflows

-Responsive Design:

 ## Deployed Application